SprocketTools/SprocketBot/README.md

 ## Warnings
 Sprocket bot is an **in-development** utility bot, developed by a college student during their free time.
 I say "utility" because its capabilities are changing quite rapidly, and is nowhere near the end result I want it to be in.
 As a result, 100% reliability in its services is not guaranteed.
 - I cannot keep the bot's entire source code public once administrative utilities and/or vehicle rating formulas are added.

+# Sprocket Bot is currently going under an extensive rewrite
+### Once the rewrite is complete and the new version is brought live, all running contests will be unsupported
+Please keep tabs with the bot owner through Discord for any contests that you intend to run during Feburary and March

 ## Requirements
 My responsibility for how contest hosts run their contests is extremely limited.